 Flooding has become a growing problem in Canada.
-According to the Government of Canada’s website, urban flooding from 2003 to 2012 resulted in over $20 billion worth of damages.
+According to the Government of Canada’s website, urban flooding from 2003 to 2012 resulted in over $20 billion worth of damage.
 In fact, water is the leading cause of home insurance claims in the country today, taking up 48% of all claims.

 As such, homeowners and tenants should make sure they’re properly insured for all the different types of water damage.
 Here, we take a look at an oft-overlooked source of water damage: overland flooding.